-The vehicles are built at Nissan’s plant in Sunderland, England, on underpinnings shared with the Mercedes-Benz CLA-Class sedan and GLA-Class crossover, although Infiniti emphasizes that the design, sheet metal, and cabin materials are its own.
+The vehicles are built at Nissan’s plant in Sunderland, England, although Infiniti emphasizes that the design, sheet metal, and cabin materials are its own.

 With the QX30, Infiniti has a new entry-level car that fits below the QX50 crossover.
 The QX30 goes up against a wide range of compact luxury models such as the BMW X1, Land Rover Discovery Sport, Lincoln MKC, Acura RDX, and Audi Q3 and Q5.
 With a sportier, lower-riding QX30 Sport, it also serves as a direct rival to the Audi A3 Sportback.

 MORE: Read our 2018 Infiniti QX30 review

 Elsewhere in the world, the vehicle that Americans know as the QX30 is split into two different models—the Q30 and QX30.
 Although in other markets lower-riding, front-wheel-drive versions of this vehicle are called Q30 and higher-riding all-wheel-drive versions are called QX30, in the U.S. they're all badged QX30.

 The QX30 is designed to look as attractive in tight urban situations as in rural environs, and with the sort of versatility that will meet elegant luxury-vehicle needs or rugged activity-vehicle needs.